SadeghDehyadgari/spreadsheet/README.md

+You can watch this project live on: https://sadeghdehyadgari.github.io/spreadsheet/

 Functional Programming Spreadsheet 📊
 A lightweight, responsive spreadsheet application built with functional programming principles in JavaScript, developed as part of the freeCodeCamp curriculum.
 Features real-time formula evaluation, dark mode support, and print-friendly styling. 🚀